brett-doffing/BTC_Wallet/README.md

-# BTC_Wallet
-SwiftUI Bitcoin Testnet Wallet
+# ⚠️⛔️ Do not use for normal (mainnet) transactions!
+You will lose funds! ⛔️⚠️

-A non-custodial bitcoin wallet for iOS devices.
+## BTC_Wallet: _A non-custodial testnet bitcoin wallet for iOS devices built using SwiftUI._

 ### Feature Support Roadmap
   * [x] Seed/Mnemonic Creation